hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 16 (weighing molecules).** You may have seen the ideal gas law (Exercise 3) in a different guise:
+**Exercise 16 (weighing molecules).** You may have seen the ideal gas law (Exercise 3) in its chemistry guise:

 $$
 PV = n_\text{mol} \mathcal{R} \mathcal{T},